-Other revenues increased by \$18.8 million, or 55.1%, and \$7.7 million, or 29.0%, in 2012 and 2011, respectively.
+Other revenues decreased by \$17.5 million, or 33.2%, and increased by \$18.8 million, or 55.1%, in 2013 and 2012, respectively.
 The primary source of other revenues is fees from financial reinsurance treaties in Japan.
-The increase in other revenues in 2012 is largely due to a transaction with a client in Australia which resulted in a one-time fee income amount of \$12.2 million.
-The transaction did not have a significant impact on income before taxes because the amount is offset by additional amortization of deferred acquisition costs, net of the release of reserves.
-Other revenues in 2012 also reflected fees from two new financial reinsurance treaties in Japan.
-The increase in other revenues in 2011 is primarily due to a new financial reinsurance treaty executed during that year.
-At December 31, 2012 and 2011, the amount of reinsurance assumed from client companies, as measured by pre-tax statutory surplus, risk based capital and other financial reinsurance structures was \$2.1 billion and \$1.9 billion, respectively.
+The decrease in other revenues in 2013 relates to a reduction in the amount of financial reinsurance assumed and a transaction with a client in Australia which resulted in a one-time fee of \$12.2 million recognized in 2012.
+The transaction did not have a significant impact on income before taxes because the amount was offset by additional amortization of deferred acquisition costs, net of the release of reserves.
+The increase in other revenues in 2012 is largely due to the aforementioned transaction with a client in Australia and reflects fees from two new financial reinsurance treaties in Japan.
+At December 31, 2013 and 2012, the amount of reinsurance assumed from client companies, as measured by pre-tax statutory surplus, risk based capital and other financial reinsurance structures was \$1.5 billion and \$2.1 billion, respectively.
+The decrease was primarily due to several financial reinsurance agreements, which are performing as expected, where the amount of reinsurance assumed from the client decreases over time.
 Fees earned from this business can vary significantly depending on the size of the transactions and the timing of their completion and therefore can fluctuate from period to period.